Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 To the best of its ability, Rust will check that your code is safe.

 But... if it _only_ let you do things it could _prove_ are safe, you'd be cut off from making a lot of programs.

+### open 7

+This series is accompanied by a free book, check the description for a link straight to this chapter.

+My name is Daniel, welcome to IRISS.

 Intro - intro 1
 ---------------